TophatSynth/grimdark_fantasy_land/Organisations/The Wardens of the Shattered Veil/The Band.md

 - All are Wardens and combat/hunt capable.
 These are functional specializations

+- Accolades and Accomplishments within a role do **not** officially bring increased authority, but inofficially and in the field the experienced and revered Wardens are often held in high regards even if they currently do not act as Bandmaster

+### The Roles:

 - Wardbearer
 	- Magical specialist.
 Knowledge of the Mirror's secrets, wards, circles, rituals, veil-tearing
 	- Typically 1 per Band